WithersRavenel drone professionals demonstrate craft to NC State students

 The class certainly sparked an interest for Jared, who became the teaching assistant for the N.C.
 State geomatics class before graduating and taking a position in geomatics with WithersRavenel.
 Jared plans to go back to N.C.
 State in the spring of 2023 to begin to pursue a master’s degree in Biological and Agricultural Engineering with a Systems Analysis concentration.
 Additionally, current WithersRavenel intern Jeremiah Bray developed an interest in geomatics through the N.C.
 State program.

 Are you interested in pursuing a career in remote sensing or the broader field of geomatics with WithersRavenel?
-Click here for a list of our current open positions.
+View our open positions.